Nexosis/community-code-of-conduct/long-form-code-of-conduct.md

 * [Keen IO's Community Code of Conduct](https://github.com/keen/community-code-of-conduct)
 * [Enforcing Your Code of Conduct: Effective Incident Response](https://youtu.be/nizfHxg8y3o) - a talk at [Open Source & Feelings](http://www.osfeels.com/) by [Audrey Eschright](https://github.com/aeschright)]

-:bow: Thank you to everyone who open-sourced their knowledge and expertise for this project.
-Your support was a invaluable in the process of creating this Code of Conduct for our community.
+:sparkles: A special "THANKS!" to the thought leaders and community professionals who open-sourced their knowledge and expertise, so that we and others can learn from them and build safer, more inclusive, and amazing communities.